- Describe how diversity can enhance decision-making and problem-solving

 Challenges and Best Practices for Working with Multicultural Teams

 People may assume that communication is the key factor that can derail multicultural teams, as participants may have different languages and communication styles.
 In the Harvard Business Review article “Managing Multicultural Teams,” Brett et al. (2006) outline four key cultural differences that can cause destructive conflicts in a team.
-The first difference is direct versus indirect communication, also known as high-context vs. low-context communication.
-Some cultures are very direct and explicit in their communication, while others are more indirect and ask questions rather than pointing our problems.
+The first difference is direct versus indirect communication, also known as vs. .
+Some cultures are very direct and explicit in their communication, while others are more indirect and ask questions rather than pointing out problems.
 This difference can cause conflict because, at the extreme, the direct style may be considered offensive by some, while the indirect style may be perceived as unproductive and passive-aggressive in team interactions.

 The second difference that multicultural teams may face is trouble with accents and fluency.
 When team members don’t speak the same language, there may be one language that dominates the group interaction—and those who don’t speak it may feel left out.
 The speakers of the primary language may feel that those members don’t contribute as much or are less competent.
 The next challenge is when there are differing attitudes toward hierarchy.
 Some cultures are very respectful of the hierarchy and will treat team members based on that hierarchy.
 Other cultures are more egalitarian and don’t observe hierarchical differences to the same degree.
 This may lead to clashes if some people feel that they are being disrespected and not treated according to their status.
 The final difference that may challenge multicultural teams is conflicting decision-making norms.
 Different cultures make decisions differently, and some will apply a great deal of analysis and preparation beforehand.
 Those cultures that make decisions more quickly (and need just enough information to make a decision) may be frustrated with the slow response and relatively longer thought process.

-These cultural differences are good examples of how everyday team activities (decision-making, communication, interaction among team members) may become points of contention for a multicultural team if there isn’t adequate understanding of everyone’s culture.
+These cultural differences are good examples of how everyday team activities (decision-making, communication, interaction among team members) may become points of contention for a multicultural team if there isn’t an adequate understanding of everyone’s culture.
 The authors propose that there are several potential interventions to try if these conflicts arise.
 One simple intervention is adaptation, which is working with or around differences.
 This is best used when team members are willing to acknowledge the cultural differences and learn how to work with them.
-The next intervention technique isstructural intervention, or reorganizing to reduce friction on the team.
+The next intervention technique is structural intervention, or reorganizing to reduce friction on the team.
 This technique is best used if there are unproductive subgroups or cliques within the team that need to be moved around.
 Managerial intervention is the technique of making decisions by management and without team involvement.
-This technique is one that should be used sparingly, as it essentially shows that the team needs guidance and can’t move forward without management getting involved.
-Finally, exit is an intervention of last resort, and is the voluntary or involuntary removal of a team member.
+This technique should be used sparingly, as it essentially shows that the team needs guidance and can’t move forward without management getting involved.
+Finally, exit is an intervention of last resort and is the voluntary or involuntary removal of a team member.
 If the differences and challenges have proven to be so great that an individual on the team can no longer work with the team productively, then it may be necessary to remove the team member in question.

 Developing Cultural Intelligence

-There are some people who seem to be innately aware of and able to work with cultural differences on teams and in their organizations.
-These individuals might be said to have cultural intelligence.
-Cultural intelligence is a competency and a skill that enables individuals to function effectively in cross-cultural environments.
+Some people seem to be innately aware of and able to work with cultural differences on teams and in their organizations.
+These individuals might be said to have cultural intelligence. is a competency and a skill that enables individuals to function effectively in cross-cultural environments.
 It develops as people become more aware of the influence of culture and more capable of adapting their behavior to the norms of other cultures.
 In the IESE Insight article entitled “Cultural Competence: Why It Matters and How You Can Acquire It,” Lee and Liao (2015) assert that “multicultural leaders may relate better to team members from different cultures and resolve conflicts more easily.
 Their multiple talents can also be put to good use in international negotiations.”
 Multicultural leaders don’t have a lot of “baggage” from any one culture, and so are sometimes perceived as being culturally neutral.
 They are very good at handling diversity, which gives them a great advantage in their relationships with teammates.

 Once you have a sense of the different cultures and have started to work on developing your cross-cultural skills, another good practice is to “boost your cultural metacognition” and monitor your own behavior in multicultural situations.
 When you are in a situation in which you are interacting with multicultural individuals, you should test yourself and be aware of how you act and feel.
 Observe both your positive and negative interactions with people, and learn from them.
 Developing “cognitive complexity” is the final best practice for boosting multicultural skills.
 This is the most advanced, and it requires being able to view situations from more than one cultural framework.
-In order to see things from another perspective, you need to have a strong sense of emotional intelligence, empathy, and sympathy, and be willing to engage in honest communications.
+To see things from another perspective, you need to have a strong sense of emotional intelligence, empathy, and sympathy, and be willing to engage in honest communications.

 In the Harvard Business Review article “Cultural Intelligence,” Earley and Mosakowski (2004) describe three sources of cultural intelligence that teams should consider if they are serious about becoming more adept in their cross-cultural skills and understanding.
 These sources, very simply, are head, body, and heart.
 One first learns about the beliefs, customs, and taboos of foreign cultures via the head.
-Training programs are based on providing this type of overview information—which is helpful, but obviously isn’t experiential.
+Training programs are based on providing this type of overview information—which is helpful but obviously isn’t experiential.
 This is the cognitive component of cultural intelligence.
 The second source, the body, involves more commitment and experimentation with the new culture.
 It is this physical component (demeanor, eye contact, posture, accent) that shows a deeper level of understanding of the new culture and its physical manifestations.
 The final source, the heart, deals with a person’s own confidence in their ability to adapt to and deal well with cultures outside of their own.
 Heart really speaks to one’s own level of emotional commitment and motivation to understand the new culture.

-The authors have created a quick assessment to diagnose cultural intelligence, based on these cognitive, physical, and emotional/motivational measures (i.e., head, body, heart).
+Earley and Mosakowski have created a quick assessment to diagnose cultural intelligence, based on these cognitive, physical, and emotional/motivational measures (i.e., head, body, heart).
 Please refer to the table below for a short diagnostic that allows you to assess your cultural intelligence.

 Assessing Your Cultural Intelligence